 3) Overcooked, factory-farm, or incompletely metabolized protein

 Interestingly, all three sources of energy – carbohydrates, lipids and proteins – can breed inflammation, especially if you are making poor choices.
-All three also are acid-forming, and must be balanced with alkaline-forming foods and supplements.
+All three are also acid-forming, and require alkaline-forming foods for balance.
 The first thing is to choose good quality food.
 Freshness is key, and not overcooking is important.
-The second thing is to eat these foods with copious amounts of fruits, vegetables, vitamins and antioxidant supplements to buffer against the damage they may cause.
-There are also anti-inflammatory foods, such as celery, citrus, chamomile, green pepper, and extracts like olive leaf, turmeric, ginger, boswellia, etc., that specifically retard inflammation.
-One caveat is to avoid eating fruit with a meal, since they interfere with each other’s digestion.
-Rather, eat fruit 30 minutes before, or at least 2 hours after a meal.
+The second thing is to eat these foods with adequate amounts of non-starchy fruits, vegetables, vitamins and antioxidant supplements to buffer against any damage they may cause.
+One can also focus on anti-inflammatory foods, such as celery, citrus, chamomile, green pepper, thyme, and extracts like olive leaf, turmeric, ginger, boswellia, etc., to retard inflammation.
+However, avoid eating fruit with a meal, since it may interfere with digestion.
+Best to eat fruit 30 minutes before, or at least 2 hours after a meal.

-In my view, sugar and high-glycemic foods are the number one cause for inflammation and obesity.
-For one, they trigger hormone-related (leptin, insulin) issues that disrupt metabolism and cause weight gain.
-The constant yo-yo effect of high and low blood sugar involved in relying on carbs is at the heart of obesity and other metabolic problems.
-Sugar also tends to stick to proteins and other structures in our body, which causes tissue destruction, cardiovascular disease and premature aging.
-A steady diet of refined carbs causes oxidative stress that uses up all our vitamins, minerals and antioxidants, and leaves us prone to inflammation.
-Excess carb consumption not only promotes obesity, but also leads us on the path to heart disease, diabetes, dementia, depression and the like, depending upon our genetic predisposition, or Achille’s heel.
-Carbs also promote an acidic environment that eats away at our bones.
+Sugar and high-glycemic foods are the number one cause of inflammation and obesity.
+For one, they trigger hormone-related (leptin, insulin) issues that disrupt metabolism, promote fat accumulation, and cause weight gain.
+The constant yo-yo effect of high and low blood sugar from a hi-carb diet is at the root of obesity and other metabolic problems, and could increase autistic behavior and seizures.
+Sugar also tends to stick to proteins and other structures in our body, causing tissue destruction, cardiovascular disease and premature aging.
+High sugar and lack of prebiotic fiber can promote leakiness in the gut, and fuel allergies and autoimmune disorders.
+A steady diet of carbs causes oxidative stress that burns up our vitamin, mineral and antioxidant stores, leaving us prone to inflammation.
+Excess carb consumption not only promotes obesity, but also leads to heart disease, diabetes, dementia, depression and the like.
+Carbs are also acid-forming, which eats away at our bones.
 Complex carbs (whole grains, oatmeal, bran, sweet potatoes, lentils, black beans) containing fiber are better choices than refined carbs.
-The best fiber comes from foods containing soluble fiber, such as whole fruit, beans and many vegetables (artichokes, asparagus, onions), as well as flaxmeal.
-There are also fiber extracts available, such as psyllium, pectin, inulin and resistant maltodextran, which not only help reduce blood sugar, but also feed good bacteria in our guts.
-Limiting carbs of all kinds (except for soluble fiber) goes a long way to restore health and vitality.
-But we all know how hard it is to break bad habits, and leave our comfort foods behind.
-A little discipline goes a long way, especially if it helps reduce body fat, which reducing carbs will do.
+The best fiber comes in the form of soluble fiber, found in whole fruit, beans and vegetables (artichokes, asparagus, onions), as well as flaxmeal.
+There are also fiber extracts available, such as psyllium, pectin, inulin, glucomannan, and resistant maltodextran, which not only help reduce blood sugar, but also feed friendly bacteria in our guts.
+Limiting carbs of all kinds (except for fiber) goes a long way toward restoring health and vitality, and reducing body fat.
+It’s hard to break bad habits, and leave our comfort foods behind, but a little discipline goes a long way.

-Yet, it is not as simple as replacing carbs with protein and fat.
-Everyone needs to find the right balance of these macromolecules and energy sources that works.
-Regarding protein, some choices are far better than others.
-Getting adequate protein from vegetables is not easy, but is preferable to overindulging on animal protein.
+There’s nothing easy about reducing carbs and finding the right balance.
+Certain proteins and fats can also be detrimental to health.
+It is possible to get too much protein, like when eating big steaks, considering the link between excess protein and cancer.
+Conversely, getting adequate protein from vegetables is challenging.
 Beans, peas and Brussel sprouts come to mind as good vegetable sources of protein.
 Hemp and spirulina are other excellent choices.
-However, I’m not about to give up on animal food any time soon.
-I still try to get about 20% of my calories from animal sources, as our early ancestors did.
-I do so in part by adding a scoop or two of whey protein powder to my almond milk.
-There’s also hemp protein powder and fermented soy protein powder to consider.
-But be careful with unfermented soy products, which have their drawbacks.
-Soy is highly acidic, full of omega-6 fats, and contains estrogen-like compounds that can possibly fuel cancer.
-Fermented soy, such as tempeh, miso and natto, are the way to go.
-Tempeh is an excellent alternative to pasta.
+If not vegan, try to get about 20% of calories from animal protein, like our early ancestors did.
+Add a scoop of whey protein powder to fortify almond milk (hemp protein powder and fermented soy protein powder will also work).
+Beware of unfermented soy products, however.
+Soy is highly acidic, full of omega-6 fat, and contains estrogen-like compounds that can fuel cancer.
+Fermented soy, such as tempeh, miso and natto, are preferred.
+Tempeh is an excellent protein source and alternative to pasta.
 So is quinoa.
-Sprout it to make it even more wholesome and less carby.
+Sprout quinoa and beans to make them less carby, less toxic and more wholesome.

-Perhaps the worst thing about meat is that it is often charred on the outside while frying, roasting or grilling to enhance flavor.
-Carmelized carbs and overheated oils can also be toxic.
-Try cooking with spices such as turmeric, rosemary, sage, oregano and thyme to reduce the impact of these burnt foods, and cook on low heat with coconut oil.
-Taking antioxidants (e.g., vitamin C, vitamin E, carotenoids, pomegranate, grape seed extract, green tea, red wine, etc.) with your meal may make all the difference in how these foods negatively affect the body.
+Also avoid charring meat while frying, roasting or grilling.
+Carmelized carbs and overheated oils are inflammatory.
+Try cooking with spices such as turmeric, rosemary, sage, oregano and thyme to reduce the noxious impact of charred foods.
+Cook on low heat with coconut oil.
+Taking antioxidants (e.g., vitamin C, vitamin E, carotenoids, pomegranate, grape seed extract, green tea, red wine, etc.) can reduce the negative effects of these foods on the body.

-Another problem with protein is that it may not be metabolized completely in some individuals.
+Another problem with protein is that some commercial products (e.g., hydrolyzed protein, whey concentrate) are damaged and not as bioavailable.
+Some proteins are not metabolized completely in some individuals.
 Certain amino acids from protein form intermediate products (i.e., homocysteine) that can be highly inflammatory and detrimental to the cardiovascular system.
 This is due mostly to the lack of good nutrition.
-Nutrients like folate, vitamins B6, B12, lecithin and magnesium help neutralize toxic substances like homocysteine, and improve protein metabolism.
-This is another good reason to take a high-quality multivitamin twice daily.
-Also, consider taking a chelated form of magnesium as a supplement, Magnesium is plentiful in greens, beans, nuts and seeds.
+Nutrients like folate, vitamins B6, B12, choline and magnesium help neutralize toxic substances like homocysteine, and improve protein metabolism.
+Yet another good reason to take a high-quality multivitamin twice daily.
+Also, consider taking a chelated form of magnesium as a supplement, Or eat a bunch of greens, beans, nuts and seeds.

-Regarding lipids and oils, some are far better than others.
+Some oils and fats are also better than others.
 Extra virgin olive oil and coconut oil are at the top of the good list of oils used to prepare foods.
-The omega-3 oils (fish, krill, flax, hemp, walnut) are also important for many bodily processes, and to tone down inflammation.
-The most problemmatic oils in the modern diet are the omega-6 oils, which are found in vegetable oils, especially corn, safflower, soy, and sunflower oil.
+Better to cook with coconut oil and use EV olive oil in dressings.
+The omega-3 oils (fish, krill, flax, hemp, walnut) are also important for many bodily processes, and help tone down inflammation.
+A big problem in the modern diet is the overabundance of pro-inflammatory omega-6 oils, found in vegetable oils (e.g., corn, safflower, soy, and sunflower oil).
 They need to be balanced with healthy omega-3 oils from fish, seafood, flaxmeal, walnuts, chia, hemp and algae.
-Canola oil has a better balance, but is not well regarded by many nutritionists.
-Grape seed oil and peanut oil are not as bad, but still are not the best oils for cooking.
+One exception is the anti-inflammatory omega-6 fat GLA (gamma-linolenic acid), found in evening primrose oil and borage oil.